Location Leakage in Federated Signal Maps: Evaluation Results

-\textbf{FL+DP vs Batch Selection.} Fig. \ref{fig:All_Comparison_1day_dp} compares the local batch selection approach (using the best of our two algorithms \improalgoname) against FedSGD+DP for 1-day intervals.
-We observe that for the same privacy level, in terms of $EMD$ and $Distance$ $from$ $centroid$, our \improalgoname can provide more utility compared to differential privacy.
+{\bf Comparison.} By applying DP, GeoInd and Gan locally, each user can protect their private training data from DLG attacks.
+Figure \ref{fig:All_Comparison_1day_dp} compares the local batch selection approach (using the best of our two algorithms \improalgoname) against DP, GeoInd and Gan for 1-day intervals, in terms of the privacy-utility tradeoff they achieve.
+We observe that as $\epsilon$, $Geo\_\epsilon$ and $\rho$ decrease, the privacy (in terms of $EMD$ and $Distance$ $from$ $centroid$) improves, while the model performance captured by RMSE) deteriorates.
+We also observe that for the same privacy level, our \improalgoname can provide more utility compared to differential privacy, GeoInd and Gan.
 Especially, when $EMD$ is higher than 21 and $Distance$ $from$ $centroid$ is larger than 680, the utility loss in \improalgoname is much smaller.
-In summary, optimizing the batch selection to mislead the DLG attack (via \improalgoname) achieves a better privacy-utility tradeoff compared to FedSGD with differential privacy.
-Please see Appendix \ref{sec:Differential privacy Comparison} for additional evaluation results between \algoname, \improalgoname and DP.
+Although Gan could provide similar utility as \improalgoname for the same privacy level, Gan requires more computation resources since two additional neural networks need to be trained (i.e. a generator and an adversary) and it also requires hundreds of training rounds for these two neural networks to converge.
+Compared with Gan, our local batch selection approach is more efficient and lightweight.
+In summary, optimizing the batch selection to mislead the DLG attack (via \improalgoname) achieves a better privacy-utility tradeoff compared to all three baselines.
+Please see Appendix \ref{sec:Differential privacy Comparison} for additional evaluation results between \algoname, \improalgoname, DP, GeoInd and Gan.

-\textbf{Discussion.} The focus of this paper has been the privacy-enhanicng design of FL-native local mechanisms for privacy, such as the tuning of local parameters and the local batch selection (\eg \algoname and \improalgoname.
-These native mechanisms are necessary ingredients of FL itself and orthogonal to add-ons such as DP or SecAgg.
-The comparison to DP is provided only as a baseline for comparison against state-of-the-art (local) defense mechanisms.
-In the future, the two (\ie local batch selection and DP) can co-exist and be combined.
+\textbf{Discussion.} The focus of this paper has been the privacy-enhancing design of FL-native local mechanisms for privacy, such as the tuning of local parameters and the local batch selection (\eg \algoname and \improalgoname.)
+These native mechanisms are necessary ingredients of FL itself and orthogonal to add-ons such as DP, GeoInd, Gan or SecAgg.
+The comparisons to DP, GeoInd and Gan are provided as a baseline for comparison against state-of-the-art (local) defense mechanisms.
+In the future, these add-ons (DP, GeoInd and Gan) can co-exist with and be combined with our local batch selection approach (\algoname and \improalgoname) further improve performance.